lee-alen/JekyllSite-alenlee/site/_posts/2014-4-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: My very first post
 ---

 Yay!
-This is a Sample Post!
-You can edit it using Markdown!
+This is a Sample Post!  edit it using Markdown!

 # THIS IS A HEADER